 It worked.
 Sano jumped up as well, flaring bright again, and retorted, “Well, neither can you!”

 “Why don’t you follow me to my house?”

-Sano’s angry aura dissipated and was not followed by any significant resurgence; he really did seem to have a excess of internalized energy that couldn’t possibly be making his day-to-day life any easier.
-And since it was amusing to watch him get mad, Hajime was happy to try to draw it out.
+Sano’s angry aura dissipated and was followed by no notable resurgence; he seemed to have a significant excess of internalized energy that couldn’t possibly be making his day-to-day life any easier.
+And since it was amusing to watch him get mad, Hajime would gladly try to draw it out.
 So as he headed toward his car and Sano hastened to catch up, he commented idly, “And try not to rear-end me or anything.”